codio/site/source/docs/deployment/type-parse.html.markdown

 - Server Side Javascript (Node.js)
 - Social Integration

 Please refer to the [Parse.com documentation](https://parse.com/docs/cloud_code_guide) for details on how to create a Cloud Code application.

-You will find references to the Jitsu CLI tool.
-If you are using Codio to manage your code, then you can ignore those.
-Whenever you need to deploy you simply select Deploy within Codio.
+##Creating a sample project
+If you want to create a test Parse.com Cloud project, we've set up a couple of Parse.com templates.
+When you go to create a new project from the Codio Dashboard, select "From a template" from the Create Project option dropdown.
+You'll find "Parse Anyimg" and "Parse ToDo" templates waiting for you.

+Open the README.md file and follow the instructions to get it running in 5 minutes.

 ##Target Type Parameters
 When setting up the deployment target, select "Parse.com ..." from the **Destination** drop down.